hyphal-domenico/ewallace.github.io/manual/_posts/2022-06-03-lab-tips-tricks.md

 EH9 3FF

 This ensures the item is delivered to the right Stores and which is helpful for deliveries outside of core hours or to prevent it from going to engineering stores or anywhere else.

+## How to print posters

+For example, posters for conferences.

+1. Get in touch with the [King's Buildings Copy Centre](https://www.ed.ac.uk/printing/photocopying) and find out the price of the poster you want.
+Email kbcopy@ed.ac.uk or call them.
+2. Email Graham and Davey at swann.stores@ed.ac.uk with subject: "eIT code for poster".
+Specify the size, type (e.g. fabric), and quoted price of the poster from the Copy Centre, and give them the full grant code (6-digit cost centre, 6-digit grant code).
+3. Graham and Davey will email you back with the eIT code.
+4. Send the eIT code back to the Copy Centre with the pdf of your poster and repeat your size/type requirements.
+5. When the Copy Centre emails you to say the poster is ready, pick it up from JCMB (follow the signs).

 ## Dry ice